Skip to content

 What We Found

-Of the 29 AI systems we encountered, at least 5 could not schedule consultations.
-At least 3 did not disclose they were AI, which under ABA Opinion 512 is a potential professional responsibility issue.
-Exactly 1 out of 29 functioned adequately and could handle basic interactions.
-One.
+Of the 29 AI systems encountered, at least 5 could not schedule consultations.
+At least 3 did not tell the caller they were automated.
+Exactly 1 out of 29 met this study's predefined functional criteria.
+Whether, when, and how a system must disclose automation is a fact- and jurisdiction-specific legal question—not a conclusion this study can make.

 1/29